eclipse-xfsc/facis-poc-federation-aviation/README.md

 Port 1880 → ORCE Editor / Deployment Interface
 Port 8080 → ORCE File Browser / uibuilder Source Access
 ```
-Access the ORCE Editor in your browser at `http://localhost:1880` to import and deploy the Reference FAP flow.
+Access the ORCE Editor in your browser at `http://localhost:1880` to import and deploy the flow.
 Use port 8080 to upload your UI source files and static assets after deployment.

 Default ORCE Username and Password: